danidee10/Staticfy/README.md

 works, in your PR and commit also describe clearly what your PR attempts to fix / improve / add

-You should also write your code from python3's perspective, and try to avoid python2 style as much as possible.
+You should also write your code from python3's perspective, try to avoid python2 style and idioms as much as possible.